-Unless modified in writing and signed by both Insulet and you, the foregoing Limited Express Guarantee is understood to be the complete and exclusive understanding between Insulet and you, superseding all prior guarantees and agreements, oral or written, and all other communications relating to any defect in, failure or other malfunction in a Controller, a Pod or an Omnipod 5 Automated Insulin Delivery System.
-No employee, agent or other representative of Insulet or any other party is authorised to make any product guarantee or agreement applicable to a Controller, a Pod or an Omnipod 5 Automated Insulin Delivery System in addition to those made in the foregoing.
+Unless modified in writing and signed by both Insulet and you, the foregoing Limited Express Warranty is understood to be the complete and exclusive understanding between Insulet and you, superseding all prior warranties and agreements, oral or written, and all other communications relating to any defect in, failure or other malfunction in a Controller, a Pod, or an Omnipod 5 Automated Insulet or any other party is authorized to make any product warranty or agreement applicable to a Controller, a Pod, or an Omnipod 5 Automated Insulin Delivery System in addition to those made in the foregoing.

-Consent to Disclaimer of Implied Guarantees and the Limitation of Remedies
+Consent to Disclaimer of Implied Warranties and the Limitation of Remedies

-If you do not consent to and instead wish to reject the Disclaimer of Implied Guarantees and the Limitation of Remedies included with the Omnipod 5 Automated Insulin Delivery System, please return any Omnipod 5 Automated Insulin Delivery System products (including any Controller and Pods) to Insulet in exchange for a full refund.
-Failure to return such Omnipod 5 Automated Insulin Delivery System products shall constitute acknowledgement of and consent to the Disclaimer of Implied Guarantees and the Limitation of Remedies.
+If you do not consent to and instead wish to reject the Disclaimer of Implied Warranties and the Limitation of Remedies included with the Omnipod 5 Automated Insulin Delivery System, please return any Omnipod 5 Automated Insulin Delivery System products (including any Controller and Pods) to Insulet in exchange for a full refund.
+Failure to return such Omnipod 5 Automated Insulin Delivery System products shall constitute acknowledgement of and consent to the Disclaimer of Implied Warranties and the Limitation of Remedies.